-Orthokeratology is known as corneal reshaping lenses.
-Those contact lenses are designed to be worn exclusively at night while sleeping.
-It creates a temporary correction strong enough that corrective glasses are not needed during the day.
+Orthokeratology is corneal reshaping lenses.
+These specific contact lenses are to wear exclusively at night while sleeping.
+It creates a temporary correction strong enough that you do not have to wear corrective glasses during the day.

-Children age 6 to 10 who wear ortho-k contact lenses have an eyeball length reduced by 43 percent.
+Children aged 6 to 10 who wear ortho-k contact lenses have an eyeball length reduced by 43 percent.
 Which is a key point to fight myopia.

 Amniotic stem cells are a mixture of cells obtained from the amniotic fluid and amniotic membrane.
 They are mostly composed of collagen types IV and VII.
 The cells can develop into many tissues such as skin, cartilage, cardiac tissue, nerves, muscle, and bone.

-Those cells have been used for quite a time to contribute to the healing process in medicine.
+These cells contribute to the healing process in medicine.
 Eye care professionals started using them a decade ago.
-It has shown incredible results to heal the cornea on some patients.
+It has shown incredible results to heal the cornea in some patients.
 The amniotic stem cells’ composition is very close to the cornea and conjunctiva compositions.
 They promote cellular growth, are anti-inflammatory, and promote a healthy environment for the eye’s wounds to heal.

 The cells have successfully healed eye corneal conditions when no other medicine worked.
 As a result, we could think that the use of these cells is widespread but only 1% of optometrists in the USA reported using them.

 The procedure is pretty simple.
-The patients seat in the exam chair and look down.
-The optometrist inserts the amniotic cells on the cornea.
-Once the application is done, the patients should be seen often until the cornea is healed.
-The amniotic stem cell ring holder should be removed once the cells dissolve.
+The patient sits in the exam chair and looks down.
+The optometrist inserts the amniotic cells into the cornea.
+After application, the patients should come in for follow-ups until the cornea heals.
+The amniotic stem cell ring holder is typically removed once the cells dissolve.